mbta/data_platform/README.md

 GLUE_JOB_CUBIC_INGESTION_INGEST_INCOMING={username}_cubic_ingestion_ingest_incoming
 ```

+- add folder to S3 to contain the glue job and package
+- need steps for building python package and how to deploy it for local use

 For the following, the Data Platform team will need to provide you with the `{dmap_base_url}` and `{dmap_api_key}`.

 **Note:** This configuration is NOT required that it'd be set.